MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-cluster-performance-history.md

 # Get cluster performance history

-> Applies to: Azure Stack HCI, version 20H2; Windows Server 2019
+> Applies to: Azure Stack HCI, version 20H2; Windows Server 2022, Windows Server 2019

 The Health Service reduces the work required to get live performance and capacity information from your Storage Spaces Direct cluster.
 One cmdlet provides a curated list of essential metrics, which are collected efficiently and aggregated dynamically across nodes, with built-in logic to detect cluster membership.
 All values are real-time and point-in-time only.